 Maternity / Paternity Pay – Maternity Benefits

-Maternity leave is financial support in place of a parent’s salary, and is paid for 28 weeks (or for twins, triplets, etc. 37 weeks).
-The maternity leave period begins at least six and at most eight weeks before the baby is due to be born.
-An employee is eligible for this benefit if the participation in sickness insurance was at least 270 days before the maternity leave begins, and person was employed at that time, or the employment ended within the past 180 days.
+Maternity leave is financial support in place of a parent’s salary and is paid for 28 weeks (or for twins, triplets, etc., 37 weeks).
+The maternity leave period begins at least six and, at most, eight weeks before the baby is due to be born.
+An employee is eligible for this benefit if the participation in sickness insurance was at least 270 days before the maternity leave begins, and the person was employed at that time, or the employment ended within the past 180 days.
 Self-employed parents can also claim maternity leave if they have paid sickness insurance for 270 days before the leave begins, of which 180 days must have been within the year immediately preceding the maternity leave.
 Maternity leave must be taken before your child is 1 year old.
-Maternity leave amounts to 70% of an average gross salary, calculated based on the preceding year; for the self-employed the amount is established based on the level of sickness insurance contributions paid
+Maternity leave amounts to 70% of an average gross salary, calculated based on the preceding year; for the self-employed, the amount is established based on the level of sickness insurance contributions paid

-Paid parental leave is financial support for parents, which usually follows on after the end of maternity leave.
-An employee is eligible to take it if caring for child at home (not taking him/her to a daycare/nursery/pre-school)
+Paid parental leave is financial support for parents, which usually follows after the end of maternity leave.
+An employee is eligible to take it if caring for a child at home (not taking them to a daycare/nursery/pre-school)

 - Up to age 50: Five months